-The proposed amendments will provide all sectors of the food industry with greater regulatory clarity and certainty in the use of processing aids.
-These changes will therefore minimise any barriers to the competitiveness of local manufacturing that may exist in respect to the use of enzyme processing aids.
+The proposed amendments will provide the food industry with greater regulatory clarity and certainty in the use of processing aids.
+The changes will minimise any barriers to the competitiveness of local manufacturing from the use of enzyme processing aids.

 • any written policy guidelines formulated by the Ministerial Council3.